Your First Date Went Well—So Why Don’t They Want a Second?

 3. You reminded them of someone and that doused their flame.

 Another common reason for not wanting a second date is that you reminded them of someone and that familiarity turned them off: “Wow, he looked just like my dad did in old pictures,” or “She went to the same school as my ex,” or “She’s a lawyer, and the last two lawyers I dated were really difficult people.”
 Yes, they decided early on that you were not a match for them because of the associations you evoked, but since you were nice and fun, they decided to make the best of the time you spent together anyway.

 4. You’re too good for them in some way.

-People have good radar for situations that might make them feel bad about themselves.
-For example, you might be really competent and ambitious and they take life way more easily.
-You’re really against drinking and drug use and they love to party.
-You’re training for a marathon and they’re training for a hotdog eating contest.
-In short, they feel you might expect them to rise to a standard which they are not eager to meet or that you would judge them for their approach to life (which you would probably not do on a first date, but might do if you were in a long term relationship with them).
+People have a good radar for situations that might make them feel bad about themselves.
+For example, you might be really competent and ambitious, and they take life way more easily.
+You’re really against drinking and drug use, and they love to party.
+You’re training for a marathon, and they’re training for a hotdog-eating contest.
+In short, they feel you might expect them to rise to a standard which they are not eager to meet or that you would judge them for their approach to life (which you would probably not do on a first date, but might do if you were in a long-term relationship with them).

 5. They’re just looking to have sex.

 In short, the most common reasons people don’t pursue a second date after the first date went well have much more to do with them than with any flaws or shortcomings you might have.
 Therefore, although it is extremely common to become self-critical after being rejected romantically, doing so is not only the wrong move for your self-esteem, it is likely to be based on faulty assumptions.
-Read how to revive your self-esteem after a dating rejection here—tip: do the exercise in the article after you get rejected.
+(Read how to revive your self-esteem after a dating rejection here.
+Tip: do the exercise in the post after you get rejected.)